Hiroshima marks 76th anniversary of US atomic bombing

 Hiroshima marks 76th anniversary of US atomic bombingNew

-TOKYO (AP) — Hiroshima has marked the 76th anniversary of the world’s first atomic bombing with the city’s mayor urging global leaders to unite to eliminate nuclear weapons, just as they have united against the coronavirus.
-Mayor Kazumi Matsui also again demanded that Japan sign the Treaty on the Prohibition of Nuclear Weapons, which took effect in January after years of effort.
-The treaty notably lacks the U.S. and other nuclear powers as well as Japan.
-Thursday’s ceremony at the Hiroshima Peace Memorial Park was significantly scaled down amid the coronavirus pandemic and was eclipsed by the Olympics in Tokyo.
+TOKYO (AP) — Hiroshima on Friday marked the 76th anniversary of the world’s first atomic bombing, as the mayor of the Japanese city urged global leaders to unite to eliminate nuclear weapons, just as they are united against the coronavirus.
+Kazumi Matsui also renewed his demand that his own government “immediately” sign and ratify the Treaty on the Prohibition of Nuclear Weapons.
+Prime Minister Yoshihide Suga, who apologized for inadvertently skipping his pledge to achieve a nuclear-free world, said he has no intention of signing it.
+The U.S. atomic bomb dropped on Hiroshima on Aug.
+6, 1945 destroyed the city, killing 140,000 people.